jamarcer/symfony-httpkernel-apm/README.md

-# symfony-httpkernel-apm
-Elastic APM Subscriber para Symfony
+# Elastic APM Subscriber for Symfony

+This library supports Span traces of Symfony HttpKernel requests.
+This library is based on [Elastic APM for Symfony HttpKernel](https://github.com/PcComponentes/apm-symfony-http-kernel).